iNKORE-NET/UI.WPF.Modern/docs/promotions.md

 # Spread the Word!

 Ho do you like this project so far?
 If this project is useful to you, please consider giving it a star on GitHub, sharing it with others and add a banner with a link to this project in your README.

 We'd really appreciate it if you could help us spread the word about this project.
 Well currently, you can kindly add a badge and banner to your README file and the About section of your application.

+> [!NOTE]
+>
+> This article will be soon moved to the official documentation site (docs.inkore.net, currently under construction).
+Please check the official documentation site for the latest information.

 ## Banners